South Korea: Police raid Muan airport following Jeju crash – DW – 01/02/2025

 The aircraft's flight data recorder, which sustained some damage, has been taken to the United States for analysis in cooperation with the US National Transportation Safety Board (NTSB).

-The NTSB, US Federation Aviation Administration and the maker of the aircraft, Boeing, have all sent investigators to South Korea to help probe the worst air disaster in the country.
+The NTSB, the US Federal Aviation Administration and the maker of the aircraft, Boeing, have all sent investigators to South Korea to help probe the worst air disaster in the country's history.

-Choi added that no effort would be spared in helping the families of the victims, as the remains of those killed are handed over them.
+Choi added that no effort would be spared in helping the families of the victims.

 km/jsi (AFP, Reuters)